hedibmustapha/Case-Management-Adjustable-by-Date/README.md

 **For each of the above four indicators, it is possible to disaggregate by any other variable of your choosing in your dataset (age group, gender, location, etc.).**

-# Case Management Adjustable by Date walk through
+# Case-Management-Adjustable-by-Date walk through

 ## Prerequisite

-To be able to use `Case Management Adjustable by Date` you will need:
+To be able to use `Case-Management-Adjustable-by-Date` you will need:

 - R: download here: (https://cran.rstudio.com/).